Chart Color Schemes

 Niagara Park - Lisarow performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area faces educational challenges with university qualification rates at 23.4%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are most common at 16.4%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.2%).
-Vocational credentials are prominent, with 40.0% of residents aged 15+ holding them, including advanced diplomas (11.9%) and certificates (28.1%).
-Educational participation is high at 30.5%, with 10.3% in primary education, 9.2% in secondary education, and 4.5% pursuing tertiary education.
+The area's university qualification rate is 23.4%, significantly lower than Greater Sydney's average of 38.0%.
+Bachelor degrees are the most common at 16.4%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.2%).
+Vocational credentials are prominent, with 40.0% of residents aged 15+ holding them - advanced diplomas (11.9%) and certificates (28.1%).
+Educational participation is high at 30.5%, including 10.3% in primary education, 9.2% in secondary education, and 4.5% pursuing tertiary education.

 Frequently Asked Questions - Education